 Non-small-cell lung cancer accounts for the majority of lung cancer cases and deaths.
 In people with this type of cancer, EGF (epidermal growth factor) causes cells to grow and form a solid tumor.

 "We know that many lung cancers have elevated EGFR expressions, but only a few thus far have been shown to respond to Iressa," says Harmon Eyre, MD, chief medical officer of the American Cancer Society, in a news release.
 "This study indicates potentially better outcomes for 10 to 15 percent of those diagnosed with non-small cell lung cancer, primarily non-smoking women, and while it may not have a huge impact in terms of sheer numbers, it is a major step."

 The findings appear in this week's issue of the journal Science and in an upcoming issue of The New England Journal of Medicine (NEJM).

 Targeted Lung Cancer Therapies Now a Possibility

-those who had responded well to the drug and those that didn't.
+In the studies, researchers compared the genetic makeup of lung cancer tumors extracted from people who were treated with Iressa, including those who had responded well to the drug and those that didn't.